daoneandonly/web-app-from-scratch-18-19/README.md

 ### Searching

-The app starts with the API request for the set `sm9` (which is Sun & Moon 9, the most recent released set).
+The app starts with the API request for the set `sm7`.
 With the input field you can search within that set for individual cards by name.

-### Current features
+### Search features

-- [x] Search functionality through looks through names
+- [x] Search functionality that through looks through names
 - [x] Search/individual cards takes you to a new page
 - [x] Search functionality through multiple fields (Name, text, type)
+- [x] Search executes whenever the user change search category
+- [x] Search executes whenever the string `> 2`
+- [x] Search defaults to `#/overview` when there is no text or `< 3` characters

+### Known Bugs

+- Whenever you search for `common` as a rarity it also includes the `uncommon`
+- 'All Card Text' currently only works on Trainer cards

 ### Upcomming features

-- [ ] Changing sets through a dropdown or overview
+- [ ] Changing sets through a dropdown or overviewpage
 - [ ] Searching through the entire database by name
 - [ ] Show other cards by the same name in the detail page